-Initial failure to meet the cumulative grade-point average results in probation.
-A subsequent violation in the next fall or spring semester of enrollment results in first academic suspension for the immediately succeeding regular academic semester and any intervening summer session.
+When a student is on probation, a subsequent violation in the next fall or spring semester of enrollment results in a first academic suspension for the immediately succeeding regular academic semester and any intervening summer session.
 Students who are readmitted after suspension are readmitted on academic probation.
 Failure to meet the specified minimum cumulative grade-point average during this semester results in a second suspension for one calendar year.
 Readmission for a second time again places the student on academic probation.
 Failure to achieve the specified minimum cumulative grade-point average after the second suspension results in permanent dismissal from the University.